TillFleisch/ESPHome-HUB75-MatrixDisplayWrapper/README.md

     type: arduino
 ```

-Note that the library dependencies are required and that the component will only compile on ESP32-based devices.
+Note that the component will only compile on ESP32-based devices.
 An example configuration can be found [here](example.yaml).

 ## Matrix Display